Arackulele/GrimoraMod/README.md

 ### 2.7.2

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Fixed issue with hammer interaction when a card in your hand has `Corpse Eater` and `Hoarder`.
   - When the hammer is used, it disables the cursor so you can't interact with anything until the hammer sequence finishes.
-The problem is that with `Corpse Eater` and `Hoarder`, is that the hammer sequence doesn't finish until after you choose a card from the `Hoarder` sequence, but you can't choose a card because the hammer disabled it.
+The problem is that with `Corpse Eater` and `Hoarder`, is that the hammer sequence doesn't finish until after you choose a card from the `Hoarder` sequence, but you can't choose a card because the hammer disabled your cursor.
 Hence, softlock.

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Fixed issue where you could spam click the Deck View button and continue overlapping the cards in your deck.